-When you make the decision to put something up as collateral for a loan, you are running the risk of losing it in exchange for a modest amount of short-term cash.
-After examining the loan details, it may not be worth the risk.
-One of the biggest risks connected to using your car as collateral is the fact that you must place one of your most prized and expensive possessions up for a gamble in order to obtain the funds you need in that moment.
+When you make the decision to put something up as collateral for a loan.
+You are running the risk of losing it in exchange for a modest amount of short-term cash.
+After examining the loans process or loan terms, it may not be worth the risk.
+One of the biggest risks connected to using your car as collateral is the fact.
+That you must place one of your most prized and expensive possessions up for a gamble. to get the funds you need at that moment.
 In a struggling economy, people have a hard time acquiring and holding on to assets.
 Vehicles are very important to people and a family’s everyday function.
-Losing a vehicle could absolutely devastate a person financially and put them in a worse financial position than before the loan.
+Losing a vehicle could devastate a person.
+And put them in a worse financial position than before the loan.

 With that said, even though using your vehicle as collateral may be risky, it is not always a bad option.
-If you are responsible and have a detailed strategy of how you plan to repay the loan, using your car as collateral could be a great way to obtain cash.
+If you are responsible and have a detailed strategy of how you plan to repay the loan.
+Then using your car as collateral could be a great way to get cash.